sarahtam718/javascript-fun/README.md

 Junior Full-Stack Dev Sarah Tam

-Find her on github at sarahtam718 or IG at sarahtam718.
+Find her on github at sarahtam718, personal site sarahtam.herokuapp.com, or IG at sarahtam718.